 Current Affairs

-Local Economy Accelerator Programme (LEAP) Launched by Karnataka to boost regional growth, Full details 2025
+Local Economy Accelerator Programme (LEAP) Launched by Karnataka to Boost Regional Growth

-Local Economy Accelerator Programme (LEAP) Launched by Karnataka to boost innovation and entrepreneurship across the state, focusing on Tier-2 and Tier-3 cities, infrastructure, mentorship, and market access for startups.
+Local Economy Accelerator Programme launched by Karnataka to boost startups, innovation, infrastructure and entrepreneurship in Tier-2 and Tier-3 cities.

 Local Economy Accelerator Programme (LEAP) Launched by Karnataka